Loosing touch with reality.

 Domination builds a road and declares the wound inevitable.
 Dominion beholds the wound, tells the truth, enters the breach, and constructs a bridge.

 Management tries to secure creation without suffering.
-Redemption requires entering into it.

 You were reading Part 2 in a series about design.